 By: Sharon Aron Baron

-Today, writer and activist Chaz Stevens informed us that the City sent him an email after their workshop meeting telling him that as of October 1, there will be no more invocations in Coral Springs
+Writer and activist Chaz Stevens informed us that the city sent him an email after their workshop meeting telling him that as of October 1, there will be no more invocations in Coral Springs

-He contacted the City back in June asking to lead a Satanic prayer, and was told there was availability, but before they could schedule him, they were reviewing their policy on speakers and would keep him updated.
+He contacted the city back in June asking to lead a Satanic prayer, and was told there was availability, but before they could schedule him, they said they would review their policy on speakers and would keep him updated.
 Several months later, he contacted Mayor Skip Campbell asking why he wasn’t slated to speak after his first request back in June, even though there were slots available.
 Campbell wrote back, “Sorry for not getting back to you sooner.
-Our City attorney is researching the issue and has not given his opinion yet.”
+Our city attorney is researching the issue and has not given his opinion yet.”

 “It’s an infringement on my constitutional rights.
 It’s outrageous, egregious, preposterous,” Stevens said about not being able to have his three minutes.

 Dropping their religious invocations last May in Deerfield Beach, Stevens is happy that another city has ended this practice.